Hotel · Campsite

 Kilimanjaro Wonders Hotel in Moshi or Kilimanjaro Airport

-Your adventure begins at Kilimanjaro Airport (JRO) where your driver will be waiting for you in the arrivals area.
+Your adventure begins at Kilimanjaro Airport (JRO) where your driver will be waiting for you outside the Arrivals area.
 Alternatively, if you’re already in Tanzania, your host can arrange a pick-up from any point upon request (not included).
-Your adventure ends with another overnight stay at the Kilimanjaro Wonders Hotel in Moshi.
-From here you may decide to continue your adventure in Tanzania or ask your host to arrange a private airport transfer for any flight departing that day.
-The airport transfer takes around 2 hours.
+Your adventure ends with an overnight stay at the Kilimanjaro Wonders Hotel in Moshi; from here you may decide to continue your adventure in Tanzania or ask your host to arrange an airport transfer for any flight departing that day.
+The airport transfer takes around an hour.

 There are frequent flights to Kilimanjaro (JRO) from major airports across the UK and Europe.

 In need of a few more items?
 All bookings receive a 12.5% discount to use at Cotswold Outdoor, Snow + Rock and Runner's Need.